JeniT/childs-guide-to-parliament/glossary.md

 **Minister** - an MP or Lord who also has a special job in Goverment, making important decisions about how the country is run.

 **Prime Minister** - the leader of the country.
 This is usually the person in charge of the Party with the most MPs in the House of Commons.
+The current Prime Minister is David Cameron from the Conservative Party.

 **Hon** or **Honourable** - a title used by MPs to refer to each other.
 Instead of saying someone's name when in the House of Commons, an MP is referred to as "*the Honourable Member for ...*" then the name of their constituency.